Aluminium–silicon alloys: Applications

 Within the Aluminum Association numeric designation system, Silumin corresponds to alloys of two systems: 3xxx, aluminum–silicon alloys also containing magnesium and/or copper, and 4xx.x, binary aluminum–silicon alloys.
 Copper increases strength, but reduces corrosion resistance.

 In general, AlSi alloys are mainly used in foundries, especially for vehicle construction.
 Wrought alloys are very rare.
 They are used as a filler metal (welding wire) or as a solder in brazing.
 In some cases, forged AlSi pistons are also built for aviation.

 AlSi eutectic casting alloys are used for machine parts, cylinder heads, cylinder crankcases, impellers and ribbed bodies.
 Hypereutectic (high silicon) alloys are used for engine parts because of low thermal expansion and high strength and wear resistance.
 This also includes special piston alloys with around 25% Si.

-Alloys with additions of magnesium (AlSiMg) can be hardened and are used for rims produced by low -pressure casting because of their good strength, corrosion resistance and elongation at break.
+Alloys with additions of magnesium (AlSiMg) can be hardened by heat treatment.
+An example use-case are wheel rims produced by low-pressure casting because of their good strength, corrosion resistance and elongation at break.
 Alloys with about 10% Si are used for cylinder heads, switch housings, intake manifolds, transformer tanks, wheel suspensions and oil pans.
 Alloys with 5% Si to 7% Si are used for chassis parts and wheels.
 At levels of 9%, they are suitable for structural components and body nodes.

 The copper-containing AlSiCu alloys are used for gear housings, crankcases and cylinder heads because of their heat resistance and hardenability.